Skip to main content

 Many hormones are, in fact, peptides, such as insulin and growth hormone.
 The administration of exogenous peptides introduces these specific messengers into the body, aiming to modulate existing physiological pathways or stimulate particular cellular functions.

 When considering the long-term implications of introducing these external peptide signals, a central question arises ∞ how do these interventions influence the body’s inherent feedback mechanisms?
-The is remarkably adaptive, yet its adaptive capacity can also lead to compensatory changes when external signals are introduced consistently.
+The endocrine system is remarkably adaptive, yet its adaptive capacity can also lead to compensatory changes when external signals are introduced consistently.
 A deeper exploration of these interactions is essential for anyone seeking to understand their biological systems and optimize their well-being.

 What Are Peptides and How Do They Function?